Support and help with your council tax bill.

 How to apply for council tax support

-To apply for council tax support, you need to complete claim form.
+To apply for council tax support, you need to complete a claim form.
 You can do this by:

 For more information, please see our Claiming housing benefit and council tax support page.